bencodezen/bencodezen/content/blog/2020-retrospective.md

 ### Separation from Community

 Like many others, the separation from friends and family has been a difficult one.
-But perhaps one thing that I might comment on which is perhaps more unique to our communit is the massive shift from in-person events to remote events.
+But perhaps one thing that I might comment on which is perhaps more unique to our community is the massive shift from in-person events to remote events.
 This yielded some fascinating lessons learned when it came to trying to navigate this world as a speaker, organizer and attendee.

 And while some of the organic aspects of meeting people in the community at conferences were lost, I will say the glimmer of sunshine I found in the transition from in-person to remote events is that I was able to meet people in the community who would not have been able to attend the event otherwise.